nidkil/setting-up-an-open-source-repo/docs/sections/4-tooling/eslint.md

     }
     ```

-3. Add `lint-staged` to the git pre commit hook in the `.huskyrc.json` file, so that staged files are linted before they are committed.
+3. Create the `.huskyrc.json` file and add `lint-staged` to the git pre commit hook, so that staged files are linted before they are committed.

     ```json
     {